 Look right when you cross a street

 That’s really important when you visit London (or the UK) for the first time, especially if you are not used to the traffic.
 Obviously, drivers think that the huge signs “Look Right” on the ground are enough for non-oriented tourists.
 It’s not uncommon to witness how a bus driver doesn’t make the slightest effort to kill the speed no matter if there’s a confused tourist looking left and trying to cross the street.
 I’d say that after 2-3 days spent in London you finally get used to it.
 It’s kinda strange when you return to your country with “normal” traffic, though.

 The full English breakfast is classic but honestly, I don’t think it fits every taste or it’s just me.
 I know that the breakfast is the most important meal of the day and the English breakfast definitely looks proper enough but I found it too heavy.

 Tipping in London is not obligatory but practically everybody does it.
 The service cost is around 12% and is usually included in your bill.

 London is magnificent city during the day and when the night falls down it’s still incredible.
 The nightlife in London is crazy.
 There are lots of clubs, bars and local pubs and most of them are crowded.
 As far as I understood, Thursday is the best day for a night out in London.

 Purchase a British power adapter

-I got a set of international power plug adapters and I used it in the UK (and not only).
+I got a cool international power plug adapter and I used it in the UK (and not only).
 This is one of the most important things in my luggage.
 It comes really handy because the hotels usually don’t offer adapters.